razoumov/publish/bash.md

 them.

-**Exercise:** write a function archive() that takes a directory as an argument, packs it into a gzipped tar archive and deletes the original directory.
+**Exercise:** write a function archive() that takes a directory as an argument, packs it into a gzipped tar archive (often called *tarball*) and deletes the original directory.

-**Exercise:** write the reverse function unarchive() that replaces a gzipped tar with a directory.
+**Exercise:** write the reverse function unarchive() that replaces a gzipped tarball with a directory.

 ## Advanced topic: aliases